duskcus/duskcus.github.io/index.md

 title: Home
 ---
 <h1>What is this site?</h1>
 <p>This is a place where I show how I personally set-up projects.
-It is supposed to be easy, clean and quick.
-It is mainly focussed on development on Windows and Mac.
+It is mainly focussed best practises and quick development on Windows and Mac.
 I assume Linux users already know how to install everything.</p>

 <!-- <h3>In Completed</h3> -->